jasonalshamary/hungryadmin/content/All/dockerautomation.rst

 perform actions based on those events.
-Unfortunately the reactor doesn't support masterless minions at this point in time, so I had to implement a master server (probably good in this situation otherwise I would have had to set up some sort of proxy to him multiple machines within the same environment).
+Unfortunately the reactor doesn't support masterless minions at this point in time, so I had to implement a master server (probably good in this situation otherwise I would have had to set up some sort of proxy to hit multiple machines within the same environment).
 This took a good amount of time to ensure everything was working properly (ensuring Docker was properly installed and systems were running) as I encountered a few oddities with how Docker runs on CentOS machines which I was using as my main test platform.
 I added Ubuntu support specifically to avoid this problem.

-After I confirmed that pushes were being tested, containers built, being pushed to the hub, and then deployed to the associated environments I was happy enough to publicize the repo so other people could poke it.
-The biggest goal for this project I wanted to achieve was a repo where you could look at it, and see all of the components that were required (though hopefully not store them in the same repo like I did in my example).
+After I confirmed that pushes were being tested, containers built, pushed to the hub, and then deployed to the associated environments I was happy enough to publicize the repo so other people could poke it.
+The biggest goal for this project I wanted to achieve was a repo where you could look at it and see all of the components that were required (though hopefully not store them in the same repo like I did in my example).
 I believe I've done that at this point which will hopefully help people improve their deployment processes and